List of The Ren & Stimpy Show characters: Powdered Toast Man

-Powdered Toast Man (voiced by Gary Owens in most appearances, Darrin J. Sargent in the first "Powdered Toast Man" commercial, Corey Burton in Nicktoons MLB, David Kaye in Nickelodeon All-Star Brawl and Nickelodeon Kart Racers 3: Slime Speedway, Michael Berger in Smite), is a melodramatic superhero and a spokesperson for Powdered Toast, the breakfast treat that "tastes just like sawdust".
+Powdered Toast Man (voiced by Gary Owens in most appearances, Darrin J. Sargent in the first "Powdered Toast Man" commercial, Corey Burton in Nicktoons MLB, David Kaye in Nickelodeon All-Star Brawl and Nickelodeon Kart Racers 3: Slime Speedway, Michael Berger in Smite) is a melodramatic superhero and a spokesperson for Powdered Toast, a breakfast treat that "tastes just like sawdust".
 He was based on a Frank Zappa-inspired character called Studebacher Hoch, from the song "Billy the Mountain".
-The character appeared in various Powdered Toast commercials within The Ren & Stimpy Show, and starred in two of its episodes: "Powdered Toast Man vs. Waffle Woman" and "Powdered Toast Man" (with Frank Zappa as "the Pope").
-Powdered Toast Man hides his true identity behind the disguise of Pastor Toastman, a youth deacon.
+The character appeared in Powdered Toast commercials on The Ren & Stimpy Show, and starred in two of its episodes: "Powdered Toast Man" (with Frank Zappa as "the Pope") and "Powdered Toast Man vs. Waffle Woman".
+He is depicted as extremely incompetent in heroics, causing unintentional destruction and lax treatment of the people he saves.
+He does not have a morally reinforced conscience, as demonstrated by his time as the President of the United States; in his titular episode, he denies the people's basic rights (which they idiotically celebrate) while burning the United States Bill of Rights and the Constitution of the United States at a fireplace for warmth.